MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Get-MgSiteOnenoteNotebookFromWebUrl.md

 Retrieve the properties and relationships of a notebook object by using its URL path.
 The location can be user notebooks on Microsoft 365, group notebooks, or SharePoint site-hosted team notebooks on Microsoft 365.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaSiteOnenoteNotebookFromWebUrl](/powershell/module/Microsoft.Graph.Beta.Sites/Get-MgBetaSiteOnenoteNotebookFromWebUrl?view=graph-powershell-beta)

 ## SYNTAX

 ### GetExpanded (Default)